Some Girl

 Some Girl is a 1998 American romantic comedy drama film directed by Rory Kelly and written by actress Marissa Ribisi, who also appeared in the film.

 Premise

-Claire (Ribisi) resents the fact that she has never been in love.
+Claire resents the fact that she has never been in love.
 She soon falls for somebody but is left heartbroken and disturbed, largely thanks to her emotionally unstable friends.

 Production

 The film was shot during November 1997 in Los Angeles, California, under the working title of Men.